Do I need a manuscript critique?

 Where does a manuscript critique fit in the publishing process?

-A manuscript critique is often the first kind of professional editorial feedback an author will receive.
+A manuscript critique is a type of developmental editing, which is often the first kind of professional editorial feedback an author will receive.
 It must come before any sentence-level editing.
 After all, you don’t want to waste time hunting down typos if there are changes to the story that need to be made first.

 Who commissions a manuscript critique?

-Most of the time, it’s the author who decides to hire an editorial professional to critique their manuscript once they’ve taken their novel as far as they can on their own.
+Most of the time, it’s the author who decides to hire an editorial professional to critique their manuscript once they’ve taken their novel as far as they can on their own and if they don’t want the expense or detail a full developmental edit provides.
 Sometimes an agent will commission (or ask the author to commission) a critique if they see potential in the work.